Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

-For antiferromagnetic Ising interactions, the DIM has two distinct $\mathbb{Z}_2$ symmetries that are related to antiferromagnetic order and superradiance respectively.
-In total, this leads to the four quantum phases PN, AN, AS, and PS obeying distinct symmetries.
-In \Fig{fig:phase_diag_aferro}, we again display the quantitative ground-state phase diagram for the linear chain and the square lattice from QMC together with the qualitative predictions from the variational mean field ansatz from Ref.~\cite{Zhang2014}.
-The first-order transition point at $\epsilon = 0$ from AN to PS, with one type of order emerging while the other vanishes, continues as phase transition line at finite longitudinal fields until it crosses the mean field transition line between AN and AS.
+For antiferromagnetic Ising interactions, the translational symmetry of the lattice and the $\mathbb{Z}_2$ symmetry of the Dicke model can be broken by antiferromagnetic order and superradiance respectively.
+This leads to four quantum phases obeying distinct symmetries.
+In \Fig{fig:phase_diag_aferro}, we display the quantitative ground-state phase diagram for the chain and the square lattice from QMC together with the qualitative predictions from the variational mean field ansatz from Ref.~\cite{Zhang2014}.
+The first-order transition point at $\epsilon = 0$ from antiferromagnetic normal to paramagnetic superradiant phase, with one type of order emerging while the other vanishes, continues as phase transition line at finite longitudinal fields until it crosses the mean field transition line between the antiferromagnetic normal and antiferromagnetic superradiant phase.
 Here it splits into two separate transition lines.
-By this, the superradiance already occurs for smaller spin-photon couplings $g$ than the breakdown of antiferromagnetic order which leads to the formation of the intermediate AS phase with both types of order simultaneously.
-As expected, the second-order transition lines from AN to AS and PN to PS are again in perfect agreement with the predictions from the variational mean field ansatz \cite{Zhang2014}.
-The criticality belongs in both cases to the same universality class (long-range mean field) as the pure Dicke model with $J=0$.
+By this, the superradiance already occurs for smaller spin-photon couplings $g$ than the breakdown of antiferromagnetic order which leads to the formation of the intermediate antiferromagnetic superradiant phase with both types of order simultaneously.
+As expected, the second-order transition lines from antiferromagnetic (paramagnetic) normal to antiferromagnetic (paramagnetic) superradiant phase have the same universality class (long-range mean field) as the pure Dicke model with $J=0$.
+They are again in perfect agreement with the predictions from the variational mean field ansatz \cite{Zhang2014}, already for 1d.
+We therefore focused the computational ressources for 2d on the more interesting regime of the intermediate phase and its phase boundaries.